VidCruiter Logo

 8. Keep in Touch In Between Offer Acceptance and Onboarding

-A candidate’s experience isn’t over simply because a job offer is signed.
+A candidate’s experience continues beyond the point when they sign their job offer.
 Those few weeks between accepting the role and starting at a company can be full of emotions.
-For most, it’s exciting and nerve-wracking!

 Keep in touch